bigdataethics/RawSite/content/tutorial/HugoBlog-Github.md

 Github is a popular free static hosting service for personal and project pages.
 Hugo is a framework for building websites.
 More information about Hugo can be got at https://gohugo.io/hosting-and-deployment/hosting-on-github/

 The Hugo website also has instructions for creating a personal website on Github.
-Instructions can be got here https://gohugo.io/hosting-and-deployment/hosting-on-github/
+Instructions can be got at https://gohugo.io/hosting-and-deployment/hosting-on-github/

 ### Step 1: Download Resources and Setup Directories

 * Download and intall Git (https://gitforwindows.org/)

-* Sign up for a Github account
+* Sign up for a Github account at www.github.com
 * Create a \<BLOG\> repository on Github.
 This repository will contain Hugo's content and other source files.
 * Create a \<USERNAME\>.github.io repository.
 This repository will hold the fully rendered version of the Hugo website.
+The <USERNAME> should be the same username you used to create the Github account.
+* Substitute \<BLOG\> and \<USERNAME\> with proper literals in all the commands.
 * Instructions for downloading and installing Hugo can be found at https://gohugo.io/getting-started/installing/#windows

 Directory Structure: